I lied to you … well, sort of

 If you tried to compile this, you’d notice that you’ll get error messages because the main file has access to the declarations, but there’s no definition that Xcode knows about.
 We can’t solve this via #include, so what do we do?
 Well, we have to tell Xcode about MyArrays.c.

 You see, Xcode is really not a compiler by itself.
 Instead, it installs a couple of command-line tools, the LLVM C compiler (also known as clang), and calls upon that to do the actual compilation.
-If you add main.c and MyArrays.c to the Groups & Files folder, Xcode will essentially call clang twice, once to compile main.c, and once to compile MyArrays.c (Each as a separate “compilation unit” or “module”, as some of the more geeky programmers like to call them).
+If you add main.c and MyArrays.c to the Sources group, Xcode will essentially call clang twice, once to compile main.c, and once to compile MyArrays.c (Each as a separate “compilation unit” or “module”, as some of the more geeky programmers like to call them).
 So, neither one will know of the commands defined by the other, which is why you need to #include the header in all files that use them, or you will get an error message.

 So, why don’t we have to add stdio.c to our project when we want to use printf()?
 Well, since stdio is a very common library without which you couldn’t get much done in C, clang knows about it and will automatically add it.
 However, for other libraries you will have to explicitly tell it what library contains the code.
 All the C standard library commands, for example, are in a library called stdclib, so what you’d do would be to find the library file in your system folder, and add it to your project, usually in a new brown folder called something like Linked Libraries.